 18.104.22.168 When involving a UAO registered with the Office of Student Life, all notices referred to in these procedures shall be sent to the President of the UAO on record in the Office of Student Life.
 If the UAO is not a Registered Student Organization, but instead affiliated with the University through an academic department or administrative unit, notice shall be provided to the head of that department or unit who must designate a student to serve as the UAO representative of the UAO through this process.

 The CRF will meet with the student/UAO representative to discuss the student conduct report and to explain the resolution process.
 The student/UAO representative will have the right to ask questions and make a statement.
 The student/UAO representative may be accompanied throughout the process by a support person.
 At the end of this conference a determination will be reached about the type of process that will be used to reach resolution.

 Based on the information provided by the student/UAO representative, and after further investigation, if necessary, the CRF may find that the incident was not a violation of the Anchor and requires no further action.
 If the CRF decides there is sufficient information to believe the student or UAO has violated the Anchor, the matter will be resolved through either a formal or informal process.

 6.2.3 Informal Process

-If the student/UAO representative accepts responsibility for the violation of the Statement, they are waiving their right to a hearing and accept restorative measure(s) appropriate to the circumstances.
+If the student/UAO representative accepts responsibility for the violation of the Anchor, they are waiving their right to a hearing and accept restorative measure(s) appropriate to the circumstances.
 The student/UAO representative will be provided with the details of the restorative measures in writing.
 In addition to the restorative measures listed under Section 8.0, the student/UAO representative may agree to participate in one of the following conflict resolution processes:

 • Circles (conferences) – discussions guided by a